Svin07/blog-cat/README.md

 # cat-blog

-web page with articles about cats
+a simple web page created using html, css, css-grid. adapted for smartphones, tablets and desktops.